 Perfectial is a business-oriented product design and development company committed to helping businesses kickstart, develop, and succeed.
 Perfectial has implemented innovative ideas that allowed businesses – large and small – to scale, evolve, and prosper in a range of business domains.
 Perfectial’s competence in working with modern platforms and frameworks is recognized and highly valued within the U.S. and European markets.

-Our primary task was to evaluate the existing site and suggest improvements.
+Our primary task was to evaluate the existing site and suggest improvements for its visual promotion.
 Basically, we started out with an intention of a slight coverup with no radical changes.
 But, after the site audit, few feedback sessions, market analysis and first sketches, these slight changes have turned into a full-scale redesign and later into an adoption of a totally new design language for the Perfectial brand.
 We created a content-oriented modular design system and built our new site on it.

 Top-managers and functional offices representatives shared their feedback and stated, that the former home page failed to communicate company’s needs and offerings.
 The research has pointed out some new content requirements and the need to make the first screen more informative.
 The video, that has been embedded into the previous version of a home page became ineffective and also caused poor page performance.
 Additionally, the home page video didn’t align with our new requirement — to accentuate key information.
 Instead of facilitating the page it became a distraction and served as a poor background for messages we wanted to emphasize.
 For the same reason, we also rejectet heavy illustrations and icons, that served mainly as a decoration.